JM1/ansible-collection-jm1-openstack/roles/cloud/README.md

 and much more with variable `cloud_config`.

 Role variable `cloud_config` defines a list of tasks which will be run by this role.
-Each task calls an Ansible module similar to tasks in roles or playbooks except that only few [keywords][playbooks-keywords] such as `register` and `when` are supported.
+Each task calls an Ansible module similar to tasks in roles or playbooks except that only few [keywords][playbooks-keywords] such as `when` are supported.

 For example, to add a flavor with name `m1.tiny`, 1 VCPU, 512MB RAM and a 1GB Disk to [OpenStack project `admin`][ openstack-ops-guide-projects-users], first define variable `cloud_config` with [`openstack.cloud.compute_flavor`][